Parth17/Parth-Demo-Micoservice/README.md

 Data persisted on H2 DB using JPA.
 The application pack and run from docker.

-You can go to swagger-ui and see the API. on local box api docs - http://localhost:8080/v2/api-docs In the future i thinking to create Angular pages for the fron-end which enable to create/read/update and delete the items in the shop,  meanwhile you can use Postman to see the resposes and the inventory.
+You can go to swagger-ui and see the API. on local box api docs - http://localhost:8080/v2/api-docs Herr in Api are used create/read/update and delete the items in the shop,  meanwhile you can use Postman to see the resposes.

 Using below command i ceated docker image in my local system and run and tested them: